MP3Martin/rpiMC/README.md

 Repository for our server.

 The website was first genearated using **WordPress** (and WP static website generator).
 The website is now being **edited manually**.

+## Archived
+Archived because the Minecraft server got shut down (it never got popular, was hosted on a slowish vps, the db got corrupted, no motivation to keep it running).